breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 ---

+Just updating it to complete the exercise "Fix the Misspell Challenge"

 Welcome!! 🤩👏 My name is Alejandro and I'm typing these words after years of teaching code and changing lives.
 Please, I beg you to read until the end, I will try my best not to bore you!

 ## What you already know